Stronger an Unflinching Testimony to the Power of Hope

 NOT RECOMMENDED FOR: Viewers who will be upset by foul language or excessive drinking.

-Stronger, directed by David Gordon Green, opens in theaters September 22, 2017.
+Stronger, directed by David Gordon Green, opened in theaters September 22, 2017; available for home viewing December 19, 2017.
 It runs 116 minutes and stars Jake Gyllenhaal, Tatiana Maslany and Miranda Richardson.
 Watch the trailer for Stronger here.

 Susan Ellingburg spends most days helping to create amazing live events and most nights at the movies, at rehearsals, or performing with vocal ensembles in the Dallas area.
 This leaves very little time for cleaning house.
 A natural-born Texan, Susan loves all things British, Sunday afternoon naps, cozy mysteries, traveling with friends, and cooking like a Food Network star (minus the camera crew).